hmil/topside/README.md

 ### Template Inheritance

-Template inheritance works **exactly** like in Blade (as of Laravel 5.4).
-Since they made a great job of explaining how it works, the following section has been copy-pasted from the Laravel docs.
+Template inheritance works very much like in Blade (as of Laravel 5.4).
+Since they made a great job of explaining how it works, the following section has been mostly copy-pasted from the Laravel docs.

+**warning:** In Topside, you should avoid quoting the section name
+    DO: @section(foobar)
+    NOT: @section('foobar')

 #### Defining A Layout